esamson/dotfiles/README.md

 # dotfiles
 .files

-Taking management ideas from [www.atlassian.com/git/tutorials/dotfiles][archive].
+## Why my $HOME has a README.md

+If you're wondering why this file (and LICENSE file) is in your home directory, this is probably because the dotfiles are taken from https://github.com/esamson/dotfiles using management ideas from [www.atlassian.com/git/tutorials/dotfiles][archive].

 ## On a new machine